Pre-Lease HVAC Inspection

 $15K-$50K+

-Average cost of unexpected commercial HVAC replacement in NYC
+Cost of unexpected commercial HVAC replacement in NYC

 5-10 yrs

-Typical commercial lease term — long enough for equipment to fail
+Typical commercial lease term.
+Long enough for equipment to fail.

-The Refrigerant Factor — Why This Matters Now More Than Ever
+The Refrigerant Factor — Why This Matters Now

 The HVAC industry is in the middle of a major refrigerant transition mandated by the federal AIM Act (American Innovation and Manufacturing Act), and it directly impacts the value of the equipment in any commercial space you're considering.